 We'll write to you by 5 October and issue you with a pension saving statement based on the information we hold.
 A pension saving statement is a record of the amount of pension you've built up in our fund during the previous tax year.

-You can read the 'annual allowance factsheet' attached to this page.
-You can also visit the national LGPS member website where a quick check calculator is available.
+You can find examples and how the annual allowance is worked out on the national LGPS member website where a quick check calculator is also available.